chibld/collisions/README.md

 # collisions
-I remembered I took physics to advanced higher
+I remembered I took physics to advanced higher and wanted to do something with it, I hope you're proud of me Dr Emeleus